RoyVoetman/laravel-repository-pattern/README.md

 ```

 ### Using Pipes
-This package defines the following actions that can be defined in the `$pipes` field of your repository.
+This package defines the following actions that can be used in the `$pipes` array in your repository.
 The pipes defined in this array will automatically be applied when the corresponding action occurs:

 | Action | Applied when |